drryjoh/chemgen/tutorial/chemgen_error_assessment/README.md

 ./process_errors.py
 ```

 The error distribution for one particular random set of entries is shown below as a box and whisker plot and distribution.
-The bow and whisker plot shoys only a few outliers ever making it above a 10% differenc in reaction rate, with the mean around a relative error of less than 0.01 pct.
+The bow and whisker plot shoys only a few outliers ever making it above a 10% difference in reaction rate, with the mean around a relative error of less than 0.01 pct.
 ![Error as a plotted using a box and whisker](bw.png)
 ![Error distribution](hist.png)